poorsquinky/resume/resume.md

 MMORPG, but brought site reliability to a high enough level to make a NOC unnecessary.
 Acted instead as lead/staff engineer on the cloud ops team.

+* Designed and implemented global multi-region active-active service topologies
 * Guaranteed 24x7 service reliability by leading on-call engineering staff and creating incident policies and procedures
-* Enabled staff to monitor 9 regions simultaneously by developing custom instrumentation aggregation software
+* Developed in-house custom monitoring software to manage 9 international regions
 * Provided live KPIs to executive team via gameplay statistics and business intelligence dashboards
 * Empowered design and incident response teams to use the the game's massive audit data by creating complex transformations as needed, and designed the company's data lake
-* Performed screening and hiring decisions, plus mentoring, coaching and training for new network operations staff
+* Performed screening and hiring decisions, plus mentoring, coaching and training for network operations staff
 * Systems architecture and deployment automation.
 AWS and OpenStack cloud infrastructure management